LCC-CIT/CS233JS-CourseMaterials/Labs/TermProject/CS233JS_TermProjectPrdoposal.md

 These are just ideas to help spark your imagination.
 You don't have to do one of these projects.

-- Dice games like "pig".
+- Dice, card or domino games that are different and slightly more complex than the ones you did in class.
 - Grid based games like "Obstruction[^1]".
 - A text based game like "Hunt the Wumpus".